 The above discussion applies to $\mu(dx):=\psi(x)\pi(dx)$, and in this case the Kemeny constant for $\tilde X$ is finite.
 That is, the original process $X$ is always time-change equivalent to a Hunt process with finite Kemeny constant.

 \b{(5.12) Remark} Suppose we time change $X$ as in the preceding remark to obtain a second Hunt process $\tilde X$ with invariant distribution $\mu$.
 In view of the discussion there, (5.5) shows that the {\it commute times} \nref{\LP}{p.~130}

 are also time-change invariant.
 This is remarkable because the separate mean hitting times clearly depend on the invariant distribution; for example,

-\b{(5.18) Remark} When $X$ is reversible with respect to $\pi$ ({\it i.e.}, when $X=\hat X$), (5.9), (5.15), and (5.17) together imply that $K$ is constant in all cases, the constant being finite if and only if $\gamma<\infty$.
-One-dimensional diffusions without absorbing boundary points are reversible.
-The formula $\kappa =\gamma/2$ is consistent with the formula reported in \nref{\Pin}{Rem.$\,$3}, because $h(x,y) =2|S(x)-S(y)|$ when $X$ is a diffusion on $\RRR$ with scale $S$ as in \ref{\Pin}.
+\b{(5.13) Remark} The formula $\kappa =\gamma/2$ is consistent with the formula reported in \nref{\Pin}{Rem.$\,$3}, because $h(x,y) =2|S(x)-S(y)|$ when $X$ is a diffusion on $\RRR$ with scale $S$ as in \reef{\Pin}.
 Pinsky shows that $\gamma<\infty$ if and only if the boundary points $-\infty$ and $+\infty$ are both entrance boundaries.
-One might conjecture that in the context of sections 3--5 of this paper, the appropriate boundary to consider is $\overline E\setminus E$, where $\overline E$ is a Ray-Knight compactification of $E$.
-Then, in this the best of all possible worlds, the condition $\gamma<\infty$ would be equivalent to the ``Ray space" of $X$ coinciding with $\overline E$.
+One might conjecture that, in the context of sections 3--5 of this paper, the appropriate boundary to consider is $\overline E\setminus E$, where $\overline E$ is a Ray-Knight compactification of $E$.
+Then, in this the best of all possible worlds, the condition $\gamma<\infty$ would be equivalent to the ``Ray space'' of $X$ coinciding with $\overline E$.
 See \nref{\GS}{Def.$\,$4.5}.
 We hope to return to this question in a future paper, but for now see Example (6.7).

 \b{(5.14) Remark} Suppose now that $X$ is reversible with respect to $\pi$ ({\it i.e.}, $X=\hat X$).
 Fix distinct $y$ and $z$.
 Then $u(x):=\PPP^x[T_y<T_z]$ is the condenser potential for the pair $\{y\},\{z\}$; see \reef{\CG} for a probabilistic discussion of these matters.
 The function $u$ is the potential, with respect to $X$ killed at time $T_z$, of a point mass at $y$.
 That is,